Can I Change My Tyre Size?

-But what if you weren’t swapping your rims?
+But what if you don’t want to swap your rims?
 Could you get away with putting a different size tyre on your car?

-In this blog, we take a look at when you can and cannot change your tyre size.
+Well, yes and no. Let’s take a look at when you can and can’t change your tyre size.

 Pitfalls to consider when fitting mismatched tyres

-Many tyre experts, including Continental, strongly recommend fitting four of the same tyres to your car – and by “same” they’re referring to the same size (the correct size for your vehicle), the exact same tread pattern, and, ideally, the same age.
-They don’t suggest this because they want to sell more tyres.
-They do so because it’s proven to be much safer for drivers, their passengers, and other road users.
+Many tyre experts, including Continental, strongly recommend fitting four of the same tyres to your car.
+By “same” they’re referring to the same size (whichever’s the correct size for your vehicle), the exact same tread pattern, and, ideally, the same age.
+They don’t suggest this because they want to sell more tyres - they do so because it’s proven to be much safer for drivers, their passengers, and other road users.
+And, in fact, fitting a complete set of premium tyres tends to mean you have to buy fewer in the long run.

 If you ignore this advice, you’re exposing yourself to various problems:

-- Firstly, mismatched car tyres have a habit of throwing off your speedometer.
+Your speedometer works by measuring how fast your wheels are turning and converting that into a speed reading.
+Mismatched car tyres therefore have a habit of throwing off your speedometer, because the wheels are spinning at different rates.
 That means inaccurate, false readings, resulting in you not knowing how fast you’re actually driving.
 In turn, if you underestimate your speed and have mismatched tyres, your stopping distances may be compromised.

-- Secondly, fitting mismatched car tyres can adversely affect your steering, acceleration and the all-round general handling characteristics of your car.
+Fitting mismatched car tyres can adversely affect your steering, acceleration, and the all-round general handling characteristics of your car.
 Uneven car tyres can lead to less grip, and that means less control.
-Your vehicle will feel sloppy, and you may struggle to achieve shorter stopping distances on wet, cold, or icy roads.
+Your vehicle will feel sloppy, and you may struggle to achieve shorter stopping distances in most cases, let alone on wet, cold, or icy roads when you really need them.

-- Thirdly, mismatched tyres can mean it takes your car noticeably longer to get up to speed.
-This is especially dangerous if you find yourself suddenly needing a burst of speed to evade danger, such as a head-on collision.
-Perhaps more importantly, it also takes noticeably longer to come to a safe stop.
+Mismatched tyres can mean it takes your car noticeably longer to get up to speed (because, like with improper alignment, your wheels are sort of fighting each other).
+This is especially dangerous if you find yourself suddenly needing a burst of speed to evade danger, such as a potential collision.

 Aren’t some vehicles fitted with different front and rear tyres?